sinricpro/sample_messages/README.md

 They are grouped by actions.

 What is an action?
-  Act of doing something using voice, app or the website
+  Act of doing something using voice, app or the website.
+When you respond to an action it must have the same message id in the original "request"

 What is an event ?
   Interacting with a device physically would raise an evet.  eg: pushing a button to turn on/off a device will raise an setPowerState event to let the server know.

 Following devices are supported.